 All the Company's revenue generating operations will occur in the United States.
-The Company will be subject to a number of risks associated with its operations that may increase liability and costs and require significant management attention.
+The Company will be subject to risks associated with its operations that may increase liability and costs and require significant management attention.
 These risks include:

-- compliance with laws of the United States that will apply to the Company's United States operations, including lawful access, privacy laws and anti-corruption laws; - instability in economic or political conditions, including inflation, recession and political uncertainty; - · potential adverse tax consequences; and - litigation in United States courts.
+- compliance with laws of the United States that will apply to the Company's United States operations, including lawful access, privacy laws and anti-corruption laws; - instability in economic or political conditions, including inflation, recession and political uncertainty; - potential adverse tax consequences; and - litigation in United States courts.

-In addition, the Company will be exposed to foreign exchange risk as a result of substantially all its revenue generating operations taking place in the United States and thus, revenues and expenses being earned and paid in United States dollars while the Company reports its financial statements in Canadian dollars.
-If the Canadian dollar appreciates relative to the United States dollars for financial reporting purposes.
-Conversely, if the Canadian dollar depreciates relative to the United States dollar, for Ganadian dollar expenses and revenues will decrease when translated from United States dollars for financial reporting purposes.
-Conversely, if the Canadian dollar depreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will increase when translated from United States dollars for financial reporting purposes.
+In addition, the Company will be exposed to foreign exchange risk as a result of substantially all of its revenue generating operations taking place in the United States and thus, revenues and expenses being earned and paid in United States dollars while the Company reports its financial statements in Canadian dollars.
+If the Canadian dollar appreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will decrease when translated from United States dollars for financial reporting purposes.
 Conversely, if the Canadian dollar depreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will increase when translated from United States dollars for financial reporting purposes.
 In addition, exchange rate fluctuations may affect the costs that The Company incurs in its operations.
 The appreciation of non-United States dollar currencies against the United States dollar can increase the cost of operations in United States dollar terms.
 Foreign exchange rate fluctuations may materially affect the Company's financial condition and results of operations in future periods.